moodle/devdocs/general/development/process/peer-review/index.md

 - **N** - When accessibility has been checked but accessibility issues were found.
 - **N/A** - When an accessibility check is not applicable for the patch.
 - **S** - To indicate that an accessibility check might be needed but has been skipped by the peer reviewer.

+### Sanity check

+Ensure that:

+- The code seems to solve the described problem completely within its reported scope (and further issues have been created to resolve remaining parts or further refactoring);
+- The code makes sense in relation to the broader codebase (look at the whole function, not just the altered code); and
+- The developer has searched for and fixed other areas that may also have been affected by the same problem.
+- Verify that the related component maintainers, if known, have participated and are aware of the issue (as assignee, or existing comments...).
+If they have not, please perform a friendly @mention to make them aware about the issue.
+A list of component leads is available here: https://docs.moodle.org/dev/Component_Leads
+- If any version numbers have been changed in [version.php](https://docs.moodle.org/dev/version.php) files, then the changes follow [the rule for updating version numbers in core](https://docs.moodle.org/dev/Moodle_versions#How_to_increment_version_numbers_in_core).
+- There are comments on tracker explaining why current approach was taken and why other options (especially large issues).
+If not comment asking them to explain

 ## Process